The classroom is a learning community.

 Associating an idea with asking a question, through inquiry-based projects, students become excited about solving a problem or addressing an issue they find meaningful.
 Nurturing inquiring attitudes enable individuals to continue the quest for knowledge throughout life.

 Together with collaboration, inquiry facilitates group discussions, enlist help and shares the credit.
-This understanding of other perspectives requires the generating of many unique ideas.
+This understanding of other perspectives requires the generating of many distinct ideas.
 Thus divergent thinking leads to combining those ideas into the best results.
 Those results may be the production of something original and useful.
 Creativity is born.

-Westside students begin collaborating in play which extends into the classroom's lessons.
+Westside School students begin collaborating in play which extends into the classroom's lessons.
 They develop flexibility, agility, and adaptability, with a sense of courage to explore and experiment.
-This independence of spirit allows students to use creativity and innovation to produce things that are unique and that have value and meaning.
+This independence of spirit allows students to use creativity and innovation to produce things that are distinctive, and have value and meaning.
 All this builds to a fundamental understanding of individual responsibly, with the interests and well-being of the larger community in mind.